bbcf/pygdv/README.md

 A production version is running on [bbcf](http://gdv.epfl.ch/pygdv).
 You can log in if you have an account on [tequila](https://tequila.epfl.ch/) which is automatic if you have a university account in Switzerland.
 If not, we will provide soon a demo version available for everybody.
-If you really wan't to test GDV, please sent a email at [bbcf_webmaster](mailto:webmaster.bbcf@epfl.ch).
+If you really wan't to test GDV, please sent a email to [bbcf webmaster](mailto:webmaster.bbcf@epfl.ch).

 Installation